Personalized Transcranial Electrical Stimulation: A Review of Computational Modeling and Optimization: Enhancing tES Modeling through Multimodal Images, Neural Mass Model and Brain-State Feedback

 Although computational models hold great promise for personalized tES, a substantial gap remains between current modeling approaches and real-world neuromodulation outcomes.
 Bridging this gap requires the integration of additional information to dynamically refine models and enhance their ability to regulate brain activity effectively.
-Model updating primarily involves two aspects.
-First, anatomical segmentation and anisotropic properties in the head model can be improved using multimodal neuroimaging data (e.g., MRI, DTI), while model parameters such as tissue conductivity can be adjusted based on recorded stimulation responses (e.g., EEG, fMRI).
-These refinements increase the accuracy of electric field simulations and improve model adaptability to individual-specific anatomical and physiological characteristics.
-Second, the objective functions of the inverse optimization problem can be revised to reflect brain-state-dependent targets, guided by real-time EEG or fMRI data.
+Model updating primarily involves three aspects.
+First, anatomical segmentation and anisotropic properties in the head model can be improved using multimodal neuroimaging data (e.g., MRI, DTI).
+In contrast, model parameters such as tissue conductivity can be adjusted based on recorded stimulation responses (e.g., EEG, fMRI).
+These refinements increase the accuracy of electric field simulations and improve model adaptability to individual-specific anatomical and physiological characteristics. \kx{Second, macroscopic models can be integrated with mathematical formulations to enable multi-scale coupling of neural dynamics.
+By incorporating individual structural connectivity information, personalized neural dynamic models can be linked to anatomical models, capturing the real-time brain responses to external stimulation and inter-individual variability in outcomes.} Third, the objective functions of the inverse optimization problem can be revised to reflect brain-state-dependent targets, guided by real-time EEG or fMRI data.
 Previous studies have shown that the effects of tES are highly contingent on the current functional state of the brain~\cite{Krause2023TranscranialES,luo2025frequency}.
 By leveraging neural signals to infer ongoing brain states, the optimization targets can be dynamically updated, enabling more precise, adaptive, and context-aware neuromodulation.

+\kx{In this section, we outline three directions toward enhancing the fidelity and functional relevance of computational modeling for personalized tES.
+Section 4.1 discussed improvements in anatomical modeling.
+Section 4.2 focused on linking macroscopic anatomical models with neural dynamic formulations.
+Section 4.3 introduced adaptive optimization frameworks guided by real-time neural signals, where brain-state-dependent objectives dynamically adjust stimulation parameters for more precise and context-aware neuromodulation.
+Collectively, these advances outline a pathway toward closed-loop, data-driven, and truly personalized tES modeling and control.}